-More Than 1 Lakh Students Have Signed 'Cancel Board Exam' Petitions in the Last 24 Hours
+More Than 1 Lakh Students Have Signed ‘Cancel Board Exam’ Petitions in the Last 24 Hours

 Lastly, exams are not confined to their date sheets — the preparation and stress that precede them take a mental and emotional toll; board exams are notorious for the kind of pressure (some have called it an undeniable terror) they bring even during normal times.
 During Covid19, several studies have pointed to rising anxiety and depression in young people, hinting at a mental health crisis in making.
 The current decision to carry on with exams makes more demands on their emotional bandwidth and threatens their ability to perform to the best of their ability.

 The debate boils down to: can students’ health (mental, emotional, and physical) be reason enough for systems and governments to make allowances?
 Precedent lies in last year’s decision by the University Grants Commission, the higher education regulatory body that looks after institutes such as the Delhi University, to carry out online exams.
-And in judicial remarks from last year’s
+And in judicial remarks from last year’sruling to cancel the annual engineering and medical entrance tests (JEE and NEET), in which a Supreme Court judge said: “Education should be opened up.
+Covid19 may continue for a year more.
+Are you going to wait for another year?
+Do you know what is the loss to the country and the career peril to the students?”

 The sentiment seems to be that the show must go on.
 But at some point, we must step back and take note of the stakes, which are not only dangerously high but involve real people.